thaalesalves/thaalesalves/README.md

   * I'm familiar with using Spring Framework and its children, such as Boot, Cloud, Security, Data and Actuate

+  * I'm also familiar with microservices development, currently working in baking systems

-  * I'm currently studying for the specialist certification for both OpenShift and AWS
+  * OpenShift FTW.
+I'm familiar with OCP4 and OCP3, having done the specialist course for both versions.
+Currently working on the certification

   * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))

-  * Docker is life, and if you disagree, I pity you :rage:
+  * Containerization is life, and if you disagree, I pity you :rage:

+  * With that in mind, I'm also familiar with Docker, Podman, Skopeo and Buildah

   * I'm almost giving up WhatsApp and using Kafka for messaging.
 Too bad my friends won't take the idea seriously :disappointed:
 </details>